sialcasa/mvvmFX/mvvmfx-aspectj/README.md

 ## create the aspects and compile the project
 To create the aspects we have to configure it first.
 To do this we add the packages or the fully qualified name of the classes in the configuration of the plugin.
+The View and ViewModel classes don't have to be configured.

 After this we execute the plugin to create the aspects with "_mvn mvvmfx-aspect-creator:createaspects_".

 Compile the project or UI-module with "_mvn clean install_" or "_mvn aspectj:compile_".